fkiwy/unTimely_Catalog_explorer/README.md

 - overlay_color : str, optional
     Overlay color.
 The default is 'green'.
 - overlay_labels : bool, optional
-    Whether to plot catalog entry labels on the finder charts (tied to overlay circles).
+    Whether to plot overlay labels (corresponding to source labels in the result table) on the finder charts.
 The default is False.
 - overlay_label_color : str, optional
     Label color.
 The default is 'red'.
 - image_contrast : int, optional